Kong/volcano-sdk/README.md

-  .then({ llm: openai, prompt: "Get astrological sign for 1993-07-11", mcps: [astro] }) .then({ llm: claude, prompt: "Analyze the personality traits of that sign" }) .then({ llm: mistral, prompt: "Write a creative horoscope in French" }) .then({ llm: llama, prompt: "Translate back to English" }) .run();
+  .then({ llm: openai, prompt: "Get astrological sign for 1993-07-11", mcps: [astro] }) .then({ llm: claude, prompt: "Analyze the personality traits of that sign" }) .then({ llm: mistral, prompt: "Write a creative horoscope in French" }) .then({ llm: bedrock, prompt: "Translate to Spanish and add cultural context" }) .then({ llm: llama, prompt: "Translate back to English" }) .run();
 ```